Giorgi Latso

 Giorgi Latso (born Giorgi Latsabidze, გიორგი ლაცაბიძე, [ɡioɾɡi latsabidze]; 15 April 1978) is a Georgian-American concert pianist, film composer, arranger, adjudicator, improviser and Doctor of Musical Arts.
-He is listed on the list of famous alumni from USC Thornton School of Music.
 Latso has won several international piano competitions and awards.
 He is best known for his interpretations of Chopin and Debussy.
+He is a founder & CEO of Amadeus International Foundation.
 His concerts have been broadcast on radio and television in Europe, Asia, and the Americas.

-Latso has served on the faculty of many of the most prestigious festivals and is increasingly in demand for his insightful masterclasses at leading universities across the globe.
-Many of his students are prize winners of international piano competitions.
-He currently resides in Los Angeles, California.

 Early life and studies

-Latso was born in Tbilisi (Georgia) where he started studying the piano at the age of six.
+Latso was born on 15 April 1978 in Tbilisi, capital of the then Georgian Soviet Socialist Republic, where he started studying the piano at the age of six.
 He made his public debut at age eight.
 He was admitted at the Tbilisi State Conservatoire, where he eventually became a pupil of Rusudan Chojava.
-In 2004, he obtained a master's degree at the Hochschule für Musik, Theater und Medien Hannover, Germany and the Mozarteum in Salzburg, Austria.
-Latso pursued doctoral studies at the University of Southern California in Los Angeles under the mentoring of Stewart L. Gordon.
+In 2004, he obtained a master's degree at the Hochschule für Musik, Theater und Medien Hannover in Hanover, Germany, and the Mozarteum University Salzburg in Salzburg, Austria.
+Latso pursued doctoral studies at the University of Southern California in Los Angeles under the mentoring of Stewart L. Gordon who studied with prominent pedagogues and concert artists including Olga Samaroff, Walter Gieseking, Cécile Staub Genhart, and Adele Marcus.